Ainkra/quai-antique/README.md

 2. Do not use this code for malicious purposes.

-3. Any non-constructive opinion on my project will be automatically ignored.
-We are developers, a community, I seek like you to evolve, not to be attacked.
-Like "Your code is crap!" ➜ 🗑️
-Give me a advice, let's not waste our time.
+3. Give me a advice, let's not waste our time.